2022 Kazakh presidential election: Political crackdowns and pressure

 Since the announcement of the presidential elections, a number of public and political figures who opposed the holding of them faced a series of subsequent pressures, admin panels, criminal cases, as well as death threats.

 Duman Muhametkärim, journalist and author of the YouTube channel ND, was issued a 15-day arrest on 12 October 2022 by the Specialised Interdistrict Administrative Court of Almaty Region after voicing his opposition to the snap presidential elections and calling on citizens to attend a protest in Almaty set for 25 October, in which he faced charges for violating "peaceful gathering".

-Political scientist Dimaş Äljanov on 21 October 2022 reported on his Twitter page of being contacted by law enforcement after being accused of arson, which was viewed to have been as a form of message incited by the Kazakh government for elections with Aljanov noting Tokayev's previous quote of how "some people use language issues as a tool to break up society" in which he described it as warning message and accused Tokayev in attempting of seeking "enemies from the public" as a way to intimidate government critics and in result scare citizens and keep his challengers in panic.
+Political scientist Dimaş Äljanov on 21 October 2022 reported on his Twitter page of being contacted by law enforcement after being accused of arson, which was viewed to have been as a form of message incited by the Kazakh government for elections with Äljanov noting Tokayev's previous quote of how "some people use language issues as a tool to break up society" in which he described it as warning message and accused Tokayev in attempting of seeking "enemies from the public" as a way to intimidate government critics and in result scare citizens and keep his challengers in panic.

 Several Kazakh media editorial offices were also subjected to pressures and violence with the Elmedia facing attacks of vandalism and online threats, while Orda.kz reported receiving a severed pig head, to which the incident was brought up by Information and Social Development Minister Darhan Qydyräli, who expressed condemnation and offered to provide legal support for Orda.kz.